 Public power utilities receive high scores in residential and business customer satisfaction in the J.D.
 Power and Associates annual surveys for electric utilities.
-In 2017, Salt River Project in Phoenix, Arizona, ranked the highest in the large utility segment in its region for the 16th consecutive year, and both Clark Public Utilities in Vancouver, Washington, and EPB in Chattanooga, Tennessee, ranked the highest in the midsize utility segment in their regions for the 10th and 2nd consecutive years, respectively.
-Other top finishers in their categories included the Sacramento Municipal Utility District, Colorado Springs Utilities, Seattle City Light, and JEA in Jacksonville, Florida.
-12
+In 2015, Salt River Project in Phoenix, Arizona, ranked the highest in the large utility segment in its region for the 14th consecutive year, and Clark Public Utilities in Vancouver, Washington, ranked the highest in the midsize utility segment in its region for an eighth consecutive year.
+Other top finishers in their respective categories included the Sacramento Municipal Utility District, Colorado Springs Utilities, Seattle City Light, and Tacoma Power.

-Public power utilities also took home top honors for business customer satisfaction in four of the eight categories, with honors going to Omaha Public Power District in Nebraska, JEA in Jacksonville, Florida; Salt River Project and Sacramento Municipal Utility District.13
+Public power utilities also took home top honors for business customer satisfaction in four of the eight categories, with honors going to Omaha Public Power District in Nebraska, JEA in Jacksonville, Florida; Salt River Project and Sacramento Municipal Utility District.